 The historic downtown district includes a stately county courthouse with traditional square, a museum, antique shops, restored theater and Spring Park, with its mineral springs that attracted the original settlers.

 Greers Ferry Lake is known for great fishing and water recreation.
 Camping, cabins and world-class resorts overlook one of the state's most popular lakes.
+You can also hike the trails on Sugarloaf Mountain seven days a week.
 Below the massive Corps of Engineers dam, the Little Red River is internationally known as the home of the world-record (40-pound, four-ounce) brown trout.
 Trout resorts and outfitters are available.
 The lake and river have served as national models for environmental cleanliness.